rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - Even though the `pks resize` command was still `in progress`, you were able to carry out App deployments.
 - You deployed the `fact`, `petclinic` and `.NET Core Welcome` images to your K8s cluster and tested to make sure they were working.
-- Kubernetes fetches images from a registry which, until now, was the public Docker Hub image registry.
-We will see in the next Lab how to use Harbor, an Enterprise-Class registry for storing and scanning your images.
+- Kubernetes fetches images from a registry.
+You have used both the public Docker Hub image registry and a private Harbor registry, an Enterprise-Class registry for storing and scanning your images.
 - You kept an eye on K8s cluster capacity using `kubectl top nodes`
 - You exposed `fact`, `petclinic` and `.Net Core Welcome` deployments as services available on the Internet fronted by Load Balancers.
 - However: